glamod/marine_qc/docs/introduction.rst

 :func:`.do_mds_buddy_check`
 ===========================

+Tests that each observation is reasonably close to the average of its near neighbours in time and space.

 The buddy check compares the observed value from each report expressed as an anomaly to the average of that variable from other nearby reports (the buddies in the buddy check, also converted to anomalies).
 Depending how many neighbours there are and how close they are, an adaptive multiplier is used.
 The difference between the observed value for the